 The way it works is straightforward: once a DRO is approved, your qualifying debts are frozen for a 12-month moratorium period.
 During that time, you don't have to pay them, and creditors can't take action to recover them.
 At the end of those 12 months, the debts are written off entirely if your circumstances haven't significantly improved.

 DROs are available in England, Wales and Northern Ireland (Scotland has the Minimal Asset Process, which works on a similar principle).
-They're administered directly by the Insolvency Service via an Official Receiver, with applications submitted through an authorised debt adviser known as a competent authority.
+They're administered directly by the Insolvency Service via an Official Receiver, with applications submitted through an authorised regulated debt help specialist known as a competent authority.

 How a DRO works in practice

 You can't apply for a DRO yourself directly.
-The application has to be submitted through an approved intermediary — usually a debt adviser working for a charity like StepChange, Citizens Advice or National Debtline.
+The application has to be submitted through an approved intermediary — usually a regulated debt help specialist working for a charity like StepChange, Citizens Advice or National Debtline.
 These advisers are authorised by competent authorities to handle DRO applications, and the service is free.

 1. Eligibility check.
 The intermediary reviews your full situation against the DRO criteria — debt level, disposable income, assets, and recent insolvency history.